Skip to main content

 Targeting a Portal

 When making API requests you should include the X-Modio-Portal header (with one of the values below), to tell mod.io what Portal (eg. Store or App) the request is originating from.
-This header is important because it enables mod.io to fine-tune the experience, such as returning display names used by players on that portal (which can be a certification requirement).
+This header is important because it enables mod.io to fine-tune the experience, such as returning portal-specific display names used by players on that portal (which can be a certification requirement).

 You can also instruct the mod.io website to authenticate the player using a portal from the list above (provided it is supported), as explained in Web Overlay Authentication.
 For example, if your game client has logged the player into mod.io on PlayStation using their PlayStation™Network account, and you want to open the mod.io website in-game with the player logged in using the same authentication method, you would add ?portal=psn to the end of the URL: https://mod.io/g/gamename?portal=psn.
 You can optionally add &login=auto as well to automatically start the login process.